The Space Shuttle: 10. Return to flight

 everyone has seen what can happen when things go wrong.

-3, 2, 1, T-minus 9 minutes and counting.
+3, 2, 1, T minus 9 minutes and counting.

 From the BBC World Service, 13 Minutes presents the Space Shuttle.

-I'm Space Scientist Maggie Adarin Pocock.
+I'm space scientist Maggie Adarin Poko.

 Episode 10 of 10: